Long-Term Care

 Assisted Living Facility

-If you choose to live in assisted living facility, you will usually have your own room or apartment.
+If you choose to live in an assisted living facility, you will usually have your own room or apartment.
 You can bring your things with you to make it feel like home.
 You will usually eat with others.
 Services might include:

-• Help bathing or getting dressed.
+• Help with bathing or getting dressed.

 • Employees checking on you to make sure you are doing OK.